Sakai cutlery Sakai uchihamono

 What is Sakai cutlery ?

-The production of blades can be broadly divided into three distinct stages –blacksmithing, sharpening, and attaching the handle – and to maintain the highest quality, this division of tasks, one of the key features of Sakai Traditional Blades, is still carried out to this day.
-There are a broad range of knife shapes and sizes according to the intended purpose, and it is said that more than 90% of knives used by chefs are Sakai Traditional Blades.
+The production of the knives can be broadly divided into three distinct production processes: blacksmithing, sharpening, and attaching the handle.
+To maintain the highest quality, the work is distributed between these three stages.
+There is a broad range of knife shapes and sizes according to intended purpose.
+It is said that more than 90% of knives used by chefs in Japan are Sakai traditional blades.

-In Sakai City and its environs, a large number of ancient mounds are found including the largest keyhole-shaped Japanese burial mound, the mausoleum of Emperor Nintoku, which is believed to have been constructed in the Kofun (Tumulus) period.
-In those days, to construct a burial mound, large numbers of spades, hoes, and tools were manufactured to enable such massive engineering works.
-The blacksmiths who had produced the tools established a settlement in Sakai and continued to develop their skills to make tools and swords.
+In and around the city of Sakai, there is a large number of ancient tumuli or burial mounds including the Daisen Kofun, a large key-hole shaped mausoleum of Emperor Nintoku, believed to have been constructed in the Kofun (Tumulus) period (300-538).
+Considerable amounts of spades, hoes, and tools were manufactured to enable such massive engineering works of burial mounds.
+The blacksmiths who produced the tools established a settlement in Sakai and continued cultivating their craft to make tools and swords.

-Later with the introduction of machinery to tobacco production, demand for tobacco knives fell, but craftsmen took advantage of their well-honed skills and started producing knives suitable for catering and gained much support from professional chefs.
+Later with the mechanization of tobacco production, the demand for tobacco knives dropped, but craftsmen shifted to the production of cooking knives and gained lots of support from professional chefs.

 General Production Process

-Steel coated with boric acid, borax, and iron oxide powder is laid upon red heated soft iron and softened in a furnace at about 900ºC.
-The two metals are hammered to bond and create an iron and steel plate ready to be the base of a blade.
+Steel coated with boric acid, borax, and iron oxide powder is stacked upon red heated soft iron and softened in a furnace at about 900ºC (about 1652℉).
+The two metals are hammered to bond and create a steel and iron plate for the base of a blade.

 - 2. Shaping

-The flattened iron is reheated to about 600 to 700ºC and hammered out repeatedly to thin the metal; the iron and steel are fused and the rough shape of a knife created.
-Excess metal is cut off and the tang for the handle also cut to shape.
+The flattened iron is reheated to about 600 to 700ºC (about 1112 to 1292℉) and hammered out repeatedly to thin the metal.
+The iron and steel are fused and the rough shape of the knife is created.
+Any excess metal is cut off and the tang (attachment) for the handle is also cut to its required shape.

-The shaped knife is put to rest on a bed of straw and left to naturally cool down.
-The slow cooling and the straw becoming ash helps remove internal distortions.
+The shaped knife is set down on a bed of straw and left to naturally cool down.
+The slow cooling of the knife leading the straw to become ash helps remove internal distortions.

-To flatten out hammer marks and tiny holes left from shaping, the blade surface cooled to a room temperature is now hammered.
-Rough hammering beats out impurities, tempers the blade, straightens any distortion, and creates a uniform thickness.
+To flatten out hammer marks and tiny holes left from shaping, the room temperature blade is hammered.
+Rough hammering beats out impurities, tempers the blade, fixes any distortion, and creates a uniform thickness.

 - 5. Cutting

-The knife is placed on a cutting guide and all excess metal is cut off.
+The knife is placed on a cutting template and all excess metal is cut off.

 - 6. Grinding

-After adjustment of distortions, an impression is made on the reverse side.
-Rough edges caused by cutting and excess metal is smoothed off, and the entire surface is finished with a grinder.
-The knife is also hammered to rework any distortion.
+After fixing distortions, an engraving is made on the reverse side.
+Excess metal and rough edges caused by cutting are smoothed off, and the entire surface is refined with a grinder.
+The knife is also hammered to revise any distortion.

 The knife is coated with mud to prevent uneven heating and ensure quick and even cooling during tempering.
-First any oil or remaining dirt is removed, and then the mud is applied and left to dry near the furnace.
+First, any oil or remaining dirt is removed from the knife, then mud is applied, and the blade is left to dry near a furnace.

 - 8. Tempering

-Rapid cooling changes the molecular constituency of metal and makes it harder.
-The process is very basic, the knife is heated to 750 to 800ºC and straightaway plunged into cold water.
-The tempered knife is heated again to 180 to 200ºC and allowed to cool naturally; this increases the blade’s viscosity and strength, and helps prevent chipping.
-To judge the right temperature, water droplets are splashed onto the blade and the craftsman by watching how they run, knows when to stop heating; this requires much skill and experience.
+Rapid cooling changes the molecular constituency of metal by making it harder.
+The process is very basic as the knife is heated to 750 to 800ºC (about 1382 to 1472℉) and immediately plunged into cold water.
+The knife is heated again to 180 to 200ºC (about 356 to 392℉) and allowed to cool naturally which increases the blade's viscosity and strength and helps prevent chipping.
+To judge the right temperature and know when to stop heating, water is splashed onto the blade and the way the droplets run is watched by the craftsmen, who rely on training and experience.

 - 9. Polishing

-Giving an edge or polishing turns good steel from being simply a metal sheet into a knife; the sequence is rough polishing, fine polishing, reverse side polishing, hazing, and final polishing.
+Polishing turns good steel from a simple metal sheet into a knife.
+This process occurs in the following order of rough polishing, fine polishing, reverse side polishing, hazing, and then final polishing.

 Where to Buy & More Information